-We are thrilled to announce that in Spring 2023, our Child Nutrition Services program is Eat Real Certified at the Silver Level.
-This achievement demonstrates our unwavering commitment to serving nutritious, locally-sourced, and scratch-cooked meals that support the health and well-being of our students.
+We are thrilled to announce that this fall, our Child Nutrition Services department is Eat Real certified at the gold tier.
+This achievement demonstrates our unwavering commitment to serving nutritious, fresh, and high-quality meals that support the health and well-being of our students.
+We are the first district in the nation to achieve this certification tier!

-During the certification process, Eat Real evaluated our program on ten different standards, which go beyond federal and state child nutrition program regulations.
-These standards cover various aspects such as nutrition, sustainability, and transparency.
-We are proud to have met and exceeded these standards, a culmination of our hard work over the last three and a half years.
+During the certification process, Eat Real evaluated our program against their ten standards, which go well beyond federal and state child nutrition program regulations.
+These standards assess the nutrition and the sustainability of the food we serve, such as procuring local ingredients, using minimally processed ingredients, and managing food waste.
+We are proud to have met and exceeded these standards.

 We are committed to continually improving our nutrition program and providing healthy and delicious meals to our students.
-Read more about our Eat Real Certification and Eat Real’s mission to nourish by increasing school kids’ access to the nutritious, sustainable food they need to thrive.
+Read more about our Eat Real certification and Eat Real’s mission to nourish the future by increasing school kids’ access to the delicious, nutritious, planet-sustaining food they need to thrive.

 School meals programs are required to meet specific nutrition standards to operate the school meals program.
 The baseline standards are set by the U.S. Department of Agriculture and the California Department of Education.
 The WCSD menu will continue to meet the federal nutrition standards, including limits on calories, sodium and unhealthy fats.
 Students choose from a wide variety of fruits, vegetables, whole grains, lean proteins and low fat or fat free milk with every meal.